QuantEcon/sphinxcontrib-jupyter/docs/examples.rst

 Examples
 ========

-Most of the functionalities have been tested `here <https://github.com/QuantEcon/sphinxcontrib-jupyter/tree/master/tests>`__ but we include in this section some of the main examples.
+Most of the functionalities are tested `here <https://github.com/QuantEcon/sphinxcontrib-jupyter/tree/master/tests>`__ but the following provides some examples of the main conversions between RST and the Jupyter notebook domain.

 code-blocks
 -----------
-The following code in the .rst file
+The following code in the **.rst** file

 .. code:: rst